amit-c-ai/Notepad/README.md

 [setup file for linux](https://github.com/amit-c-ai/Notepad/blob/master/Executables/notepad_opti.zip?raw=true)

-(Can also work on macOS and Android)
+(Can also work on macOS(require one time compilation on macOS) and Android)